Weak notions of nondegeneracy in nonlinear semidefinite programming: The nondegeneracy condition for NSDP

-Set $\bar{E}\doteq BC$, which, since $C$ is nonsingular, is also a matrix with orthonormal columns that spans $\Ker G(\xb)$, and denote its $i$-th column by $\bar{e}_i$.
-From \eqref{eq1:ndgalt}, we obtain that

-By hypothesis, it follows that $y_i=0$ for all $i\in \{1,\ldots,m-r\}$ and, hence, $Y=0$. \jo{ } \end{proof} The characterization of nondegeneracy from Proposition~\ref{sdp:ndg} may seem less practical than the one from Proposition~\ref{prop:ndgvii}, but it reveals a clear path for defining a weaker CQ by ruling out some particular choices of $\bar{E}$, which is the main result of the next subsection.
+Now, to prove the converse of item 2, assume that \eqref{ndg:theset} is positive linearly independent for all $\bar{E}$ that spans $\Ker G(\xb)$, and let $Y$ be such that $DG(\xb)^*[Y]=0$, $\langle G(\xb),Y\rangle=0$ and $Y\succeq 0$.
+It is elementary to see that there exists some matrix $\bar{E}$ that spans $\Ker G(\xb)$, such that $Y$ has the form \eqref{sdp:eqrcq1}.
+It follows from our hypothesis that $Y=0$ and because $Y$ is arbitrary, Robinson's CQ holds at $\xb$. \jo{ } \end{proof} The characterizations of nondegeneracy and Robinson's CQ from Proposition~\ref{sdp:ndg} may seem less practical than the one from Proposition~\ref{prop:ndgvii}, but it reveals a clear path for defining weaker CQs by ruling out some particular choices of $\bar{E}$, which is the main result of the next subsection.

-We mention that Wachsmuth~\cite{Wachsmuth2013} proved for NLPs that LICQ is equivalent to the uniqueness of the Lagrange multiplier for any objective function $f$ (the unique multiplier may vary with $f$).
+We recall that Wachsmuth~\cite{Wachsmuth2013} proved for NLPs that LICQ is equivalent to the uniqueness of the Lagrange multiplier for any objective function $f$ (the unique multiplier may vary with $f$).
 Thanks to Proposition~\ref{sdp:ndg} this characterization can be straightforwardly extended to NSDP replacing LICQ by nondegeneracy, which we omit.